NCI-ITEB/tumor_epidemiology_approaches/sessions/session_3/lecture.md

 The first metrics you will want to check is the quality of the overall sequence run on the instrument, namely overall yield and base calling quality.
 There are several metrics that can demonstrate these both at the sample and flowcell level, and the lab generating the data should be able to provide these.
 These metrics include the total yield, error rates, Q30%, and passed filter reads, as probably among the more important.
 Low yield will negatively impact coverage, and poor quality will lead to errors in mapping and variant calling.

-One of these metrics that I’ve mentioned that is helpful to understand is the Q30%.
+One metric that is particularly important to understand is the Q30%.

 {% include image-modal.html link="lecture_assets/quality_scores.png" %}
 <figcaption class="has-text-centered is-size-7 is-italic"><a href="https://www.illumina.com/documents/products/technotes/technote_Q-Scores.pdf">From Illumina</a></figcaption><br>

-Q30% refers to the percentage of bases generated that meet or exceed a quality score of Q30, which translates to a base having a 1 in 1000 chance of being incorrect.
+Q30% refers to the percentage of bases generated that meet or exceed a quality score of Q30, which translates to a base having a 1 in 1,000 chance of being incorrect.
 Most sequence data (not just Illumina) is assigned these phred-scale quality scores in the fastq files, and understanding the difference between Q20, Q30, Q40, etc. is important.

 The flowcell-level metrics provided by the sequencing facility should meet Illumina’s specs for a given instrument run, which can be found on [Illumina’s website](https://www.illumina.com/systems/sequencing-platforms/novaseq/specifications.html).

 Once you know the overall sequence run performed well, you will want to examine some sample-level metrics that assess the quality of your reads per sample.
 FastQC and the FASTX toolkit are both tools that can be used to evaluate the quality of your reads.

 <img class="center" style="display: block; margin-left: auto; margin-right: auto;" src="lecture_assets/fastqc_quality.png">
+<figcaption class="has-text-centered is-size-7 is-italic">FastQC Sequence Quality module example images.</figcaption><br>

-FastQC can show read lengths, positional information about read quality, read lengths, GC content, and whether adapter sequences are present or were trimmed.
+FastQC can show read lengths, positional information about read quality (figure pictured above), read lengths, GC content, and whether adapter sequences are present or were trimmed.
 Recall from the beginning of this lecture that adapters are DNA sequences that are added to our genomic DNA fragments and are used by the sequencer as priming sites for generating sequence reads.
 If sequencing reads are longer than the DNA fragments, the sequencer will continue sequencing into the adapters.
 Adapter sequences should be trimmed to avoid errors during mapping and variant calling.
 Often sequencing facilities will perform some adapter trimming for you, but these tools can help identify whether more adapter trimming is still necessary or not.

 We will practice using FastQC and performing read trimming during this session's practical.